clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 of which astaxanthin 8 mg **

-* Percent of nutrient reference values
+* Percentage of nutrient reference values

 ** No nutrient reference values available